Current Graduate Students

 ELIANA HERNÁNDEZ-PACHÓN Email: email@example.com

-Nicholas Huelster is a PhD candidate in the Department of Romance Studies with a specialization in French Literature at Cornell.
+Nicholas Huelster is a PhD candidate in the Department of Romance Studies at Cornell with a specialization in French Literature.
 Before Cornell, he studied French and Francophone Studies, Humanities, Media and Cultural Studies and had a concentration in Critical Theory at Macalester College in his hometown of Saint Paul, Minnesota.
-His research interests include Arthur Rimbaud, 19th century French poetry, and literary theory.
-He is also interested in Montaigne, Poe, Baudelaire, Joyce, Proust, Lacan, Cixous, critical theory and French film.
+He also studied in Paris at the Centre Parisien d'Études Critiques and with the Collège International de Philosophie.
+He is currently writing a dissertation that investigates the resonance between the skeptical writings of Montaigne and the poetry of Arthur Rimbaud.
+He also researches and has taught Poe, Baudelaire, Joyce, Proust, Lacan, Cixous, critical theory and French film.

 HANNAH HUGHES Email: email@example.com

 Hannah Hughes earned her B.A. in French and International Relations, and her M.A. in Translation Studies at Kent State University.
 Now a doctoral candidate at Cornell University’s Department of Romance Studies, she is pursuing research centered on the racialization and gendering of affect in the contemporary French context.
 Such a project seeks to explore dysphoric feelings like disgust, fear, and paranoia as they shape debates on citizenship and belonging in France where colorblind ideology would reject the political relevance of such feelings.
 Her work engages diverse voices across literature, cinema, and popular culture of the twenty-first century to discover modes of resistance to dominant paradigms of feeling.